WynoraLabs

 Vocabulary in Context

-Shape — A short paragraph with one underlined or highlighted word.
+Shape — A short paragraph with one underlined word.
 Pick the meaning that fits THIS paragraph, not the most common dictionary meaning.

 Strategy — Read the whole sentence around the word.
 Use surrounding clues — definitions, examples, contrasts — to lock in the meaning the writer intended.